Best Practices for eCommerce API Payments

 If the order seems out of the ordinary or too good to be true, you may want to request additional information from the buyer about their order.

-Double-Check the Billing Address with the Delivery Address
+Double Check the Billing Address with the Shipping Address

 If the addresses are not near each other or are in a different county or country, it may be an indication that your customer is not the cardholder.

 If you’re shipping a product, make sure to keep the tracking information and a signed delivery receipt showing goods delivered to the cardholder’s billing address.

 Obtain Acknowledgement of Services Rendered

 If you’re providing a service, the card should be processed using a chip capable reader, like the Square ReaderSquare Reader instead of via an eCommerce method.
 If you choose to accept an eCommerce payment for a service, be sure to have an itemized invoice with a statement of acknowledgement of services rendered to the cardholder’s satisfaction that is signed and dated by the cardholder.

 At the time of checkout, have the cardholder electronically accept your terms and conditions of the sale, including your cancellation or return policy.
 Keep a record of this on file.

 Declined cards can be a sign that someone is trying to pay using stolen credit card information.
 If you notice an order with mismatched billing and shipping information, review possible attempts to use multiple cards by logging into your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.

 Third party eCommerce platforms (such as BigCommerce and Ecwid) may offer additional solutions, such as Signifyd, to minimise your risk.
 While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.